CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Top Questions About COVID Vaccines for Babies and Toddlers, Answered

-The FDA and CDC recently granted emergency use authorization for COVID-19 vaccines in babies, toddlers and preschoolers.
+There are two COVID-19 vaccines authorized for babies over 6 months, toddlers and preschoolers.
 Here, experts answer some of parents’ most pressing questions.

 save article